ABOUT US

 Our Vision

-We strongly believe that supporting local environmental and conservation groups can make a positive impact and bring about long-lasting change.
+We strongly believe that supporting local conservation groups is the only way to make a positive impact and bring about long-lasting change.

-We are a group of local and international friends of Sri Lanka, driven by the confidence that the island has an incredible opportunity to evolve in a positive way and conserve the Island’s unique geographical history and environmental heritage while maintaining it’s appeal as a global tourist destination.
+We are a group of local and global friends of Sri Lanka, driven by the confidence that the island has an incredible opportunity to evolve in a positive way and conserve Sri Lanka’s unique geographical history and heritage while maintaining its appeal as a global tourist hotspot

 A conservationist from Sri Lanka, Vinod has worked in several roles within the environmental field.
 He co-founded the Parrotfish Collective, a group of conservation communicators; operated as the project coordinator for the Rewilding for Tourism (RFT) project under the Sri Lanka Tourism Development Authority (SLTDA); as the co-founding project manager for Waste Less Arugam Bay (WLAB); and as project manager for the Federation of Environmental Organizations (FEO), Sri Lanka.
 Vinod has a masters degree from the University of Colorado, Boulder in Environment with a focus in community engagement and sustainability planning management and an undergraduate degree in Geography and Anthropology from Macalester College, USA.